kailagovardhinik/YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/README.md

 - pymongo
 - googleapiclient.discovery

-## Project Workflow
+## Project Workflow:

-- User inputs YouTube channel ID in the Streamlit app.
+1. User Inputs YouTube Channel ID in the Streamlit app:
-- Data is retrieved from the YouTube API.
+-	The user can still manually input a YouTube channel ID for immediate data retrieval.
+2. Scheduled Data Collection and Storage:
+-	Introduce a scheduling option in the Streamlit app where users can specify the frequency (daily, weekly, etc.) and time for automatic data collection for their selected YouTube channels.
+-	Implement a background task that runs at the scheduled time to fetch the latest data from the YouTube API for the specified channels.
-- Retrieved data is stored in MongoDB as a data lake.
+-	Store the retrieved data in MongoDB as part of the data lake.
-- User clicks a button to collect data for up to 10 different YouTube channels and stores them in the data lake.
+3. User Clicks a Button to Collect Data for Up to 10 Channels:
+-	Users can still manually trigger the data collection process for immediate needs.
+4. User Selects a Channel Name to Migrate Data to SQL Database:
-- User selects a channel name to migrate its data from the data lake to a SQL database as tables.
+-	The user can choose a specific channel from the data lake for migration to the SQL database as tables.
-- User queries the SQL database using different search options in the Streamlit app.
+5. User Queries SQL Database in Streamlit App:
-- SQL query results are displayed as tables in the Streamlit app.
+-	Enhance the SQL query options to include filtering based on the time of data collection or other relevant parameters.
+-	Users can still join tables to get detailed information about the selected YouTube channels.
+6. Display Query Results in Streamlit App:
+-	The Streamlit app should display the results of SQL queries in tables for easy visualization and analysis.
+-	Provide options for exporting/query results for further analysis or sharing.

 Feel free to contribute to this project by creating pull requests or raising issues.